Shree Naina Devi Temple

 Perched on a hilltop on the borders with Punjab, Naina Devi is an important Shaktipeeth pilgrimage center that lakhs of people visit every year.
 A Shaktipeeth considers the female divinity as the source of all cosmic energy and Shaktipeeth temples span the length of the Himalayas from Kashmir to Assam.

 Believers hold that as the dead body of Sati dismembered during an all consuming cosmic Tandav dance of Lord Shiva, it was the eyes that fell at Naina Devi, giving the place its name.
 It was Raja Bir Chand of Bilaspur who built the temple in the 8th century.
-Pilgrims throng the temple for the Navratri fairs in March-April and July-August, with the latter one drawing larger crowds.
+Pilgrims throng the temple for the Navratri fairs in March/April, July/August and October, with the latter one drawing larger crowds.
 The temple affords a commanding view of Bhakra Dam, Anandpur Sahib and Gobind Sagar Lake.

 Shree Chintpurni Devi Temple